 - Using a coupon or discount code not found on the portal will invalidate the mileage earning

-- Orders purchased on the Government or Veterans and Military Stores are not eligible for rewards.
+- Orders placed on the Government or Veterans and Military Stores are not eligible for rewards.

 - Purchases made with a gift card may be ineligible.